Tony Harris (sportsman): Cricket career

-Harris made his first-class cricket debut in the Currie Cup for Griqualand West aged 17, scoring 114 not out in the second innings of the match against Orange Free State.
+Harris made his first-class cricket debut in December 1933 in the Currie Cup for Griqualand West, aged 17, scoring 114 not out in the second innings of the match against Orange Free State.
 He later moved to Johannesburg and represented the Transvaal team from the 1936–37 season.

 Harris scored two centuries during the 1945–46 season and was selected on South Africa's tour of England in 1947.
 He made his Test debut at Trent Bridge, scoring 60 with "strong square-cuts and cover-drives" according to Wisden.
 After scores of 30 and 3 in the second Test at Lord's, on both occasions dismissed by Denis Compton, Harris was replaced in the Test team by Dennis Dyer.
 Across the whole tour, Harris played 15 first-class matches, scoring 701 runs at an average of 36.89 with his sole century of the trip coming against Glamorgan.

 Back in South Africa, Harris topped the batting averages in the 1947–48 Currie Cup with 541 runs at 135.25 including a career best 191 not out.
 The following season, he scored 98 against the touring Marylebone Cricket Club (England) side and was recalled for the fourth Test in Johannesburg, he scored 6 and 1 not out in what was his final first-class match.

 Second World War

 During the Second World War, Harris served with the South African Air Force as a pilot.
-In early 1945, his Spitfire plane was shot down over the Adriatic Sea, after bailing out he was captured as a prisoner of war in Italy.
+In early 1945, his Spitfire plane was shot down over the Adriatic Sea.
+After bailing out he was captured and held as a prisoner of war in Italy.

 Later life

 After his cricket career, Harris worked for Adidas in South Africa as an agent and manager.

-He died on 7 March 1993, aged 76.
+Hearris died on 7 March 1993, aged 76.
 He was survived by his wife, Betty, and three children.